Evidence of policy implementation guidelines - Sport and Physical Activity Policy

 Risk management/control measures in variations to routine documentation show the application of the “Guidelines for Specific Sports and Physical Activities”.

 Permission notes including information from “Guidelines for Specific Sports and Physical Activities” (e.g. supervision, guidelines for equipment, protective equipment, behaviour and expectations related to safety).

 External providers provide evidence that the requirements of the “Guidelines for Specific Sports and Physical Activities” are met.

-Possible artefacts of evidence might include (only one or two significant pieces):
+Possible artifacts of evidence might include (only one or two significant pieces):

-• meeting minutes, agenda, professional learning sign on sheets, a couple of slides from a powerpoint presentations, certificates of attainment and qualifications (students and teachers)
+- meeting minutes, agenda, professional learning sign on sheets, a couple of slides from a PowerPoint presentation, certificates of attainment and qualifications (students and teachers)

 Staff training registers are reviewed by the principal and / or school executive every 12 months showing adherence to professional learning and the Sport and Physical Activity Policy.

 Induction processes indicate training of new staff and temporary staff in excursion procedures and use of the “Guidelines for Specific Sports and Physical Activities”.

 Review of procedures document, including version control showing new dates.

 Curriculum review meeting and consequent documentation showing NSW Department of Education curriculum requirements and indicative requirements at school.